ePages-de/epages-devportal/README.md

 ## License

 This project comprises different licenses.
-The editorial content in the folders

-* assets/img/pages/headers/public,
-* assets/img/pages/common,
-* posts/,
-* beyond-essence,

-and the related .html files are licensed under CC-BY-4.0.

 The content in the folders

 * assets/img/logos/,
 * assets/img/pages/about,